Things to Consider

 - Supervisor Orientation: held in late April, prior to the intern’s start date.
 This session helps Supervisors prepare both themselves and their organizations for the arrival of their intern, and subsequent plan for the year.

-- Supervisor Day (during Intern Orientation): held on one day during Intern Orientation in early June.
+- Supervisor Day (during Intern Orientation): held on one day during Intern Orientation in late May or early June.
 This session provides an opportunity to interact with all of the interns and supervisors in the program and discuss initial experiences.

 - Supervisor Day (during Intern Executive Session): help on one day during Intern Executive Session in late October/early November.
 This session allows supervisors to meet to discuss experiences in the first six months of the internship, engage in a professional development with their interns, and explore options and ideas for the next six months.